gomeaux/dstring-library/README.md

 pointer needs to be closed.
 Resizing of the dstring is not automatic, but must be done by the user using a resize function.
 I should also also mention it's called a "dstring" because its short for "dynamic string" since you can change it's size.
 Check main.c and dstring.h for how to use a dstring.

+let me know if something sucks or doesn't work and I might get around to fixing it.